ntmd-npk/ntmd-npk/README.md

 ### Hi there 👋

+🌱 I’m currently learning Vue 2, Angular

+_🍀 I'm nothing more a spirit playing around in this whold wide world_

+💞 Thank you for passing by.

 <!--
 **ntmd-npk/ntmd-npk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.